StackVista/stackstate-docs/setup/install-stackstate/kots-install/install_stackstate_airgap.md

 12. The KOTS UI will then direct you to the KOTS Admin screen to configure StackState.

-### Upgrade KOTS (Airgap Install)
+### Upgrade KOTS

-1. To upgrade KOTS download the updated airgap file and copy it to your master server.
+1. To upgrade a KOTS Airgap install, download the updated Airgap file and copy it to your master server.
-2. Run
+2. Run the command:

    ```
    kubectl kots upstream upgrade stackstate --airgap-bundle stackstate.airgap -n default
    ```
-3. Login to the KOTS admin screen to configure and deploy the new version
+3. Log in to the KOTS admin screen to configure and deploy the new version.